-18th Century, pine bible box having the scratch decoration pattern consistent with work from Hampton Falls, New Hampshire. the surface retains its worn, old used patina.
-Provenance: ex-collection Henry F. DuPont.
+18th C. pine bible box having its scratch decoration pattern consistent with work from Hampton Falls,

 19th Century carved, wooden mannequin constructed with square nails.
 The face, hands and feet are well defined and all the body parts move in every direction, easily and smoothly.

 Rare 17th Century Dutch Delft 'siroop' pot dated 'Anno1690', finely decorated with birds and flora, all in blue on white.

 A note left within, states that the open top

 was covered with tightly tied oil skin and the spout was carefully corked when not in use.
 This early apothecary jar once held and dispensed medicine in the form of syrup.
 5 1/2" high, opening is 7 1/4" dia.